 Different types of wildflowers bloom for different lengths of time.
 Annual and biennial wildflowers last much longer in each season than perennial wildflowers.
 Annual wildflowers can bloom for two to four months, as can biennial wildflowers once they reach their second year.

-However, many perennial wildflowers will only bloom for a few weeks each year.
-This allows them to die back and conserve energy to get them through the winter.
+However, many perennial wildflowers bloom for only a few weeks each year.
+This allows them to die back and conserve energy for the winter.

 Annual wildflowers take approximately 60 to 80 days to grow from seed and produce blooms.
 Most biennial and perennial wildflowers take two years to produce blooms.